Solo Shows and Collaborations:

 European Cabaret & American Pop

 DAS KABARETT is my longest running cabaret act, having first been performed in Austin in 1995!
 A smorgasbord of gems from the 1920s through 60s, it features my signature arrangements of German cabaret classic, French chansons and American standards by artists like George Gershwin, Cole Porter, Kurt Weill, Friedrich Hollaender, Edith Piaf, the Boswell Sisters, Duke Ellington and Noel Coward.
 A live recording was made in 1999 with the show’s original co-creator and pianist, Larry Greenawalt.
 In 2010, I conceived a variation of this show for my debut at Feinstein’s in NYC and called it FOREIGN CURRENCY.
 I added songs by Henri Contet, Hanns Eisler, Leonard Cohen, Jacques Brel, Mischa Spoliansky, Werner-Richard Heymann and Nick Cave to the mix.
-I’ve toured extensively with this songbook over the years throughout the U.S., Europe and to far-away destinations like India and Australia.
+I’ve toured extensively with this songbook over the years throughout the U.S., to Munich, Berlin and London, and far-away destinations like India and Australia.

 THE HOME I LOVE: